There are many yarns crafters recommend for potholders.

 What Yarn Weight Is Best For Potholders?

-One thing to consider in the weight or thickness of the yarn, is to choose something thick in size that will insulate from the heat.
+One thing to consider in the yarn’s weight or thickness is to choose something thick in size that will insulate from the heat.

 Using these weights of yarns means the knitted fabric is thick and protective.